Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

 \subsection{Differential geometric viewpoint}

 Let us now consider the simple experiment discussed above from a differential geometric point of view.
 For the basic definitions, one may also consult~\cite{schuller2015lectures, Chruscinski-GeometricPhasesinC, Nakahara}.
-In general, when the polarization state on the Poincar\'e sphere ($S^2$) traverses a closed path, the actual state of light (including the common phase) traces a path in another, higher-dimensional space (see Fig.~\ref{Fig:bundle}) which, in our specific case, is given by the three-dimensional sphere $S^3$.
-In this space, the path is not necessarily closed; its behavior is in fact determined by the specific way in which the point moves, physically via a waveplate and mathematically through the {\it holonomy} of a connection ~\cite{Anandan1987-Somegeometricalcons, Anandan1992-Thegeometricphase, Nakahara} --- measuring the extent to which the path fails to close --- which actually represents the geometric phase.
+In general, when the polarization state on the Poincar\'e sphere ($S^2$) traverses a closed path, the actual state of light (including the common phase) traces a path in another, higher-dimensional space (see Fig.~\ref{Fig:bundle}a) which, in our specific case, is given by the three-dimensional sphere $S^3$.
+In this space, the path is not necessarily closed; its behavior is in fact determined by the specific way in which the point moves, physically via a waveplate and mathematically through the {\it holonomy} of a connection ~\cite{Anandan1987-Somegeometricalcons, Anandan1992-Thegeometricphase, Nakahara} --- measuring the extent to which the path fails to close --- which actually represents the geometric phase. {The three-dimensional sphere is fibred into circles (corresponding to the total phase).
+Each circle is mapped to a single point of the base sphere $S^2$ under the bundle projection.
+Note, that in the Fig.~\ref{Fig:bundle}a, the fibers are shown as attached to $S^2$ only schematically, the base sphere $S^2$ should not be interpreted as an embedded submanifold of the total space $S^3$.}

-The three-dimensional sphere is fibred into circles (corresponding to the total phase), each of which is projected onto a single point on $S^2$.
-This construction corresponds to the so-called Hopf fibration.
-Some intuition can be gained from specifically dedicated videos, see e.g.~\cite{Johnson2011Aug, vid2025Nov}.
+This construction corresponds to the so-called Hopf fibration. {In the same way as a two-dimensional sphere $S^2$ may be mapped onto a two-dimensional plane (Appendix~\ref{app:stere}), a three-dimensional sphere may be mapped onto a three-dimensional space.
+Due to the properties of stereographic projection, circles are mapped to circles or straight lines.} {Figure~\ref{Fig:bundle}b visualizes the Hopf bundle through a stereographic projection for a set of polarization states on the Poincar\'e sphere.
+The colors indicate the correspondence between the fibers and the polarization states shown in the inset.
+Points lying at the same latitude are mapped to circles of equal radius, which form a torus. } Some intuition can be also gained from specifically dedicated videos, see \textit{e.g.}~\cite{Johnson2011Aug, vid2025Nov}.